Blake-design/learning-tree/README.md

-# The Learning Tree
+# Synapse - Learning Application

-## What is The Learning Tree?
+## What is Synapse?

-Knowledge is a never ending quest.
-From the first seeding of education your journey will branch out in every direction.
+Every step begins with a spark.
+The tiniest connections between neurons create pathways the have the power to shape how we see the world.

-The Learning Tree is a progressive web application that maps your exploration.
+Synapse is a progressive web application that maps your exploration of learning.
 You can this use map to find your way when your become lost, refreshing old concepts and quizing yourself on what you have learned.

 ## How to use The Learning Tree